 This table includes (1) all hospitals currently located in a rural area and (2) rural hospitals that have closed since 2005.
 Financial data are only shown if the hospital filed a Medicare Cost Report in 2012 or later.
+Financial data shown are from the Medicare Cost Reports available as of January 2023.
 (The same data are shown in the map on the main page.)

 Total Expenses shows the relative size of the hospital in terms of both inpatient and outpatient services.
-The amount shown is based on the most recent Cost Report available, which is 2019 for most hospitals.
+The amount shown is based on the most recent Cost Report available, which is either 2020 or 2021 for most hospitals.

-Average Margins show the profitability of the hospital during the three most recent years for which Cost Reports are available, except that fiscal years ending in 2020 are excluded.
-(In most cases, the averages are based on 2017-2019 data).
+Average Margins show the profitability of the hospital during the three most recent years for which Cost Reports are available, excluding 2020 because of the unusual changes in costs and revenues during the initial months of the coronavirus pandemic.
 Year-by-year data are shown in Trend in Rural Hospital Margins.